 Children in the Wilderness Zimbabwe hosted an inaugural YES Programme Enterprise Camp at the end of August.
 This camp brought together 17 Form 3 girls from Ngamo Secondary, Kapane Secondary, and Sipepa High Schools in the Tsholotsho area near Hwange National Park.

-While the focus on this camp was on environmental education, life skills, enterprise, and entrepreneurship, the emphasis was on the importance of women, with an aim to inspire and motivate the girls involved – ensuring that they understood that they can have big dreams and reach them.
+While the focus on this camp was on environmental education, life skills, enterprise, and entrepreneurship, the emphasis was on the importance of women, with the aim being to inspire and motivate the girls involved – ensuring that they understood that they can have big dreams and reach them.

 Generously funded by The International Centre of Excellence for Community Schools, facilitators Brian Parker and Elvira Hadzibegovic Bubanja joined us in hosting an educational, inspirational, and fun-filled three-day camp.

 Held at Victoria Falls Rest Camp, the young ladies, together with a teacher to chaperone them, made their way to Victoria Falls by train, arriving on the Tuesday morning.
 After a hearty breakfast, and once they were settled in, we began the camp with some icebreakers and introductions.

 Tuesday afternoon and Wednesday morning were spent discussing ‘the adventure of life’ and decision-making.
 In the afternoon, a guided excursion with Charles Brightman and Discover Safaris took the girls into Zambezi National Park on a game drive.
 The girls were treated to some special sightings and came back beaming – hugely excited to share their experience.
 On Thursday, the focus was on community mapping, and the girls learned how to look for business opportunities within their communities.
 Friday morning was then spent on a follow-up, looking into ideas for entrepreneurship.